Gabya06/graduate_school_admission/README.md

 | Stat.of purpose	| 0.003996       |

 #### Model 2 - Linear Regression using 10-fold cross validation
-In the second model I created a pipeline to scale the date, fit it and perform cross validation.
-The average training and test R^2 score remained quite the same at 80% and 78%.
+In the second model I created a pipeline to scale the date, fit it and perform cross validation. <br> The average training and test R^2 score remained quite the same at 80% and 78%.

 ```python